SneezyG/Locatr/README.md

 - **Point Lookup**: Given a coordinate, the API returns all regions that contain that point.
 - **Geospatial Accuracy**: Utilizes robust spatial functions for precise point-in-polygon querying.
 - **Fast Spatial Queries**: Backed by PostGIS with spatial indexing for high performance.

 ---

+## 📍 Use Cases

+- **Land Management**: Map farmland or property boundaries and locate them via GPS.
+- **Geofencing**: Trigger actions based on whether a device enters a defined region.
+- **Surveying**: Tag, group, or catalog spatial features by custom regions.
+- **Logistics**: Route optimization or delivery validation within service zones.
+- **IoT & Tracking**: Assign assets or sensors to predefined geographic areas.

+---